When is sale viewing?

 What if I change my mind about selling?

 Please contact us on 01267 233456.
 If you change your mind immediately we can arrange for you to collect the items.
-If the items have already been catalogued and need to be withdrawn from a sale then there is a withdrawal fee of £10 per lot, plus the standard unsold charges.
+If the items have already been catalogued and need to be withdrawn from a sale then there is a withdrawal fee of £30 per lot, plus the standard unsold charges (£42 per lot total for our fortnightly collectors' auctions and £53 for our antiques and fine art sales).

 When will I receive payment?